 In addition to the grave financial risks of this development, the traffic conditions created by this 1,140 unit site will make it harder for you to ship or receive products and supplies, and will inhibit customers from traveling to Glen Cove to do business with you.
 Economically well-off families and individuals will likely flee Glen Cove when the realities of high density housing become apparent.

 We strongly encourage you to speak against the proposed Garvies Point development — with the media, Glen Cove Chamber of Commerce, city government, Nassau County, and Glen Cove Planning Board and elected officials.
-Remember that many of our elected officials, including Tom Mangano and Mayor Spinello, have accepted political contributions from RXR.
+Remember that many of our elected officials, including Linda Curran, Charles Lavine and former Mayor Spinello, have accepted major political contributions from RXR.

 Why is Garvies Point as it’s proposed bad for Glen Cove Businesses?

 - Incredible amount of debt required to subsidize a billion-dollar developer threatens our city’s long-term fiscal solvency.